 - Cover the slow cooker, and cook for 1 1/2 to 2 1/2 hours on high or 4 to 5 hours on low, until the chicken is cooked through and reaches an internal temperature of 165 degrees F. Remove the chicken to a cutting board and shred with two forks, either on a cutting board or directly in the slow cooker.

-- Thicken the sauce in the slow cooker: Add the slurry to the slow cooker with the remaining sauce.
+- Thicken the sauce in the slow cooker.
+Add the slurry to the slow cooker with the remaining sauce.
 Whisk to combine, cover the slow cooker, and set to high.
-Let cook, stirring occasionally, until the sauce thickens, about 30 minutes.
+Let cook, stirring occasionally, until the sauce thickens, about 30 minutes (see the note section below for a quicker stovetop method to thicken the sauce).

 - Return the shredded chicken to the slow cooker and toss to coat.
 Serve chicken warm on buns for sandwiches, inside quesadillas, or (our favorite) on top of a baked sweet potato with a sprinkle of green onion.
 Add additional BBQ sauce as desired.

-- Store leftover BBQ chicken in the refrigerator for up to 4 days or freeze for up to 2 months.
+- TO STORE.
+Store leftover BBQ shredded chicken in an airtight storage container in the refrigerator for up to 4 days.

 - Feel free to double this recipe to feed a larger group.
 You may need to adjust the cooking time accordingly.